[Part 1 here.]

 - Word choice: affect versus effect; precipitous versus precipitate.

-- Writing with style: prefer the active voice; “the punch word in a sentence should come at the end.”
+- Writing style: prefer the active voice; “the punch word in a sentence should come at the end.”

 Once this irrelevant stuff is set aside, what’s left is something of a grab-bag of issues, none of which are dealt with systematically or in detail.
 (Or at least, not as far as I can tell; I haven’t tried to read all 876 pages of Garner’s Modern American Usage.)
 This is to a large extent a result of where Garner’s interests lie and what he is trying to do.
 He doesn’t claim to have written a complete grammar of the English language.